-Sole City Dance Ensemble Information for 2017 NEW Name!
-NEW Format!
+Sole City Dance Company Information for 2018

 - learn challenging choreography at a faster pace;

 - participate in additional performance and learning opportunities;

 - become more self-aware, self-confident and supportive of fellow artists; and

 - learn how to make a difference in their community through the power of their art.

 Solstice Dance Company is based on a professional dance company model.
 We will hold auditions and choose company members and apprentices.
 Dancers will audition all together for all pieces.
 Based on dancers’ answers to questions regarding their rehearsal availability and financial resources, they will be cast in one or more pieces.